 I was tired, once.

 Remember the time you tripped during the school play?
 It says.
-See how your bank account has no money and many bills.
-What will you do?
+See all these bills- how will you pay?

-I drink water from a tap, bending my neck to reach it.
+I sip water from a tap, bending my neck

 Listen to my treacherous brain

 Or drown it out

 I need a distraction for my pain

 But the laptop light hurts my eyes and moisture builds.

 The headache returns.